 Approaching the Embekke Devalaya, the Temple of Embekke, I already heard the monotonous drumming which gave the place an even more mystic vibe.

 Once I reached the place and paid a low entrance fee, I was touched by the sight of the drummer’s hall where two elderly gentlemen were beating their respective drums in a repetitive humdrum.
-The hall itself, it’s ceiling and pillars are ornated with splendid wood carvings.
+The hall itself, its ceiling, and its pillars are ornated with splendid wood carvings.
 This place of worship, built by King Vikramabahu III in the late 14th century, is divided into three sections, the Sanctum of Garagha, a dancing hall, and the drummer’s hall.
-Since there are very few visitors – let alone tourists – the atmosphere is really special and a wonderful start into a stupefying outing.
+Since there are very few visitors – let alone tourists – the atmosphere is really special and a wonderful start to a stupefying outing.

-Tip: There are small stalls around the Devalaya selling handmade knick knack made of brass.
-If you are into this kind of things, this is a really good place to buy some little statues or wall decoration.
+Tip: There are small stalls around the Devalaya selling handmade knick knacks made of brass.
+If you are into this kind of thing, this is a really good place to buy some little statues or wall decorations.
 If you are going for larger pieces, there are many stores along the way between the two Viharas; this region is known for the production of brass ornaments.